dgreif/ring/homebridge/README.md

 `showPanicButtons` | `false` | Creates a new `Panic Buttons` device in HomeKit with `Burglar Alarm` and `Fire Alarm` switches.  **Use these at your own risk.
 I do not guarantee functionality in case of emergency, nor do I take responsibility for any false alarms**.
 These function just like the SOS sliders in the Ring app.
 `cameraStatusPollingSeconds` | `20` | How frequently to poll for updates to your cameras.
 Information like light/siren status do not update in real time and need to be requested periodically.
 `cameraDingsPollingSeconds` | `2` | How frequently to poll for new events from your cameras.
 These include motion and doorbell presses.
+`locationModePollingSeconds` | `20` | How frequently to poll for location mode updates (in seconds).
+This is only useful if you are using location modes to control camera settings and want to keep an up-to-date reference of the current mode for each location.
+Polling is automatically disabled for locations equipped with a Ring Alarm.
 `locationIds` | All Locations | Use this option if you only want a subset of your locations to appear in HomeKit.
 If this option is not included, all of your locations will be added to HomeKit (which is what most users will want to do).
 `debug` | false | Turns on additional logging.
 In particular, ffmpeg logging.